 What should I expect in guide training with Liquid Descent

 Training is rigorous and physically challenging.
 We expect our guides to have the knowledge and experience as well as the physical conditioning and ability to be true professionals.
-On river training will take place at a variety of locations including the Colorado River and Clear Creek.
+On-river training will take place at a variety of locations including the Colorado River and Clear Creek.
 We will also spend time in the pool and the classroom learning about the many aspects of running rivers including but not limited to:

 - Anatomy and characteristics of rivers “River Sense”

-- Safety – Safety is a game of inches, and we will show you how to think critically and mitigate as much risk as possible.
+- Safety is a game of inches, and we will show you how to think critically and mitigate as much risk as possible.
 Many mistakes in safety are made before the raft ever leaves the shore.
 We will teach you how to view commercial rafting trips through a very focused lens and learn to identify and mitigate hazards that others may miss.

 Why should I train to be a guide with Liquid Descent

 The individuals who instruct the course are some of the most experienced guides is the state of Colorado.
 All instructors have thousands of river miles and have rafted rivers all over the world.
 They are also hilarious and fun to be around!
 Yes, the training program is challenging but it is super fun!
-The camaraderie and bonding you will experience with your fellow trainees and the LD crew is unparalleled.
+The camaraderie and bonding you will experience with your fellow trainees and the Liquid Descent crew is unparalleled.
 Great times and great people.

-The majority of Trips that Liquid Descent provides are aggressive and adventurous in nature.
-This training course is designed to prepare you for that.
+The majority of trips that Liquid Descent provides are aggressive and adventurous in nature.
+This training course is designed to prepare you for the unexpected.
 We run some of the most exciting commercial sections in the country including Gore Canyon.
 As a trainee and first year guide, you will get to experience all of it.

-Cost of the training program is $450.00 This includes every aspect of training and all the river gear you will need.
+Cost of the training program is $450.00.
+This cost includes every aspect of training and all the river gear you will need.
 Trainees will be allowed to camp during training.
 Trainees who become employees will have 1/2 of their training fee returned upon completion of the 1st season of employment and the rest refunded upon completion of their 2nd season.
-CPR and first Aid certifications are required before employment can begin.
+CPR and First Aid certifications are required before employment can begin.
 River guiding is one of the most exciting and rewarding occupations available.
 We are looking for active folks who are motivated and have adventurous spirits.
 If thats describes you than come and experience the summer of a lifetime!

-if interested fill out our application below
+If interested, fill out our application below: